y330/FragmentQR/README.md

 ____

- **Text Fragment** = Text that your browser highlights in yellow or the URL which contains a text fragment
+ **Text Fragment**: Text that your browser highlights in yellow or the URL which contains a text fragment

 ____